Empowering Health Autonomy

 While the FDA recognizes Bovaer as an animal drug, it chose to label it instead as a feed additive.
 The labeling allows approval of its use in livestock without the requirement for animal studies like those performed by their counterpart in New Zealand.

-Feeding cattle Bovaer will have such a minimal a minimal effect on the amount of methane in the atmosphere that there is no reasonable expectation that it will affect climate change.
-Yet, the animal studies in New Zealand suggest 16% of dosages given to dairy cows will wind up in our milk and the drug has been linked to cancer and infertility.
+Feeding cattle Bovaer will have such a minimal effect on the amount of methane in the atmosphere that there is no reasonable expectation that it will affect climate change.
+Yet, the animal studies in New Zealand suggest 16% of dosages given to dairy cows will wind up in our milk with no studies on how this may affect humans.
 Why would we want to take such a huge risk for no real benefit?

 As an “animal feed” there is no requirement to label milk or beef products to inform consumers that this drug might be present in their food.
-We need legislation banning the use of this product in cows in Pennsylvania.
+We need legislation requiring food warning labels and banning the use of this product in cows in Pennsylvania.